 JUUL is also the target of a growing mountain of litigation in a number of states, including class-action lawsuits by users and former users, school districts and other government entities.

-King’s County, Washington, brought a lawsuit against JUUL after a dozen confirmed cases of vaping-related lung illness in the state, accusing JUUL and its affiliates of fraud, racketeering and conspiracy in targeting of minors.
+King’s County, Washington, brought a JUUL lawsuit after a dozen confirmed cases of vaping-related lung illness in the state, accusing JUUL and its affiliates of fraud, racketeering and conspiracy in targeting of minors.

-The various suits also accuse JUUL of carrying inadequate warnings on its product packaging of the highly addictive nature of the nicotine contained in the pods.
-They accuse the company of aggressive marketing tactics including direct emails to users, promotional offers of free pods, and multiple assurances in its literature that the products are safe.
+The various public health suits also accuse JUUL of carrying inadequate warnings on its product packaging of the highly addictive nature of the nicotine contained in the pods.
+They accuse the company of aggressive marketing tactics to a young customer base including direct emails to users, promotional offers of free pods, and multiple assurances in its literature that the products are safe.

 Also in October 2019, JUUL agreed to stop marketing to teens and to suspend sales of some of its flavored e-cigarettes as part of a legally binding agreement with an environmental group, according to National Public Radio.
-The Center for Environmental Health had sued the company and other e-cigarette makers for peddling addictive products to youth.
+The Center for Environmental Health had sued the company and other e-cigarette makers for peddling addictive products to young people creating a public health crisis.
 The agreement is only enforceable in California, however.

 How can Rosenfeld Injury Lawyers Help Me Bring a Claim for a Vaping-Related Illness?